jmchandonia/CORAL/front_end/README.md

 ## Installation

-to get started, make sure you have npm and Angular installed.
+To get started, make sure you have npm and Angular installed.
 This app is built with Angular version 9.1.11.

 `npm install -g @angular/cli`